Cognitive Linguistics and Language Data Analysis Laboratory

-We reveal the movements of the human mind through language and psychological data.
+We investigate how the human mind is reflected in language and psychological data.

 - Faculty Name